OctopusDeploy/blog/blog/2020-07/aws-fsx-ha/index.md

  - AWS
 ---

-When you configure [High Availability on AWS](https://octopus.com/docs/administration/high-availability/configuring-octopus-for-high-availability#shared-storage-in-amazon-aws) for Octopus, you need something like Microsoft DFS for shared storage (as the documentation states) or you can Amazon's FSx.
+When you configure [High Availability on AWS](https://octopus.com/docs/administration/high-availability/configuring-octopus-for-high-availability#shared-storage-in-amazon-aws) for Octopus, you need something like Microsoft DFS for shared storage (as the documentation states) or you can use Amazon’s FSx.
 In this post, I demonstrate how to FSx with Octopus Deploy installed on an EC2 instance.

 ## Amazon FSx
 FSx is a network file system that comes in two flavors:
 - [FSx for Windows File Server](https://aws.amazon.com/fsx/windows/)
 - [FSx for Lustre](https://aws.amazon.com/fsx/lustre/)

-In this post we use FSx for Windows File Server.
+In this post, we use FSx for Windows File Server.

 ## Configuring FSx
 Like many of the other Amazon AWS offerings, FSx comes with a convenient, easy to use wizard for configuration.
 To start, open your [AWS Management Console](https://aws.amazon.com/console) and click on FSx, located under the Storage category.